 What You Should Know About Birth Injuries and Brain Damage

 Giving birth may be as old as time, but it is nonetheless still a very physically traumatic experience on a mother and her baby.
-While advances in medicine have made giving birth significantly safer, there are still many risks associated with labor.
-Brain damage can occur as a result of medical negligence during childbirth, and a birth injury lawyer can help get your child the financial compensation they need for their care.
+While advances in medicine have made giving birth significantly safer, there are still possible child birth injury risks associated with labor.
+Medical professionals make mistakes.
+You have a right to expect a certain standard of care.
+Brain damage can occur as a result of medical negligence during childbirth.
+Birth injury attorneys can file a birth injury lawsuit on your child’s behalf, get you access to any medical records necessary, and help get your child the financial compensation, including for pain and suffering, they deserve.

 Infants who are at risk

-Babies whose mothers are at an increased risk for a difficult labor, due to age, or the baby’s size, or if the baby is in a breech position are also at a higher risk for running into complications that can cause brain damage.
+Babies whose mothers are at an increased risk for a difficult labor, due to age, or the baby’s size, or if the baby is in a breech position are also at a higher risk for running into complications.
+Oxygen deprivation and other birth traumas can even cause brain injury.

 Periods of labor that go on for longer than they should, especially when a doctor begins to detect signs of fetal distress, can cause a deprivation of oxygen to the baby’s brain.
 If a doctor delays his or her decision to perform a C-section, or if a midwife delays calling an ambulance, these are negligent actions that put the baby at risk.
 Lawyers specializing in medical malpractice at Cochran, Kroll & Associates, P.C. can help determine if these important steps were not taken for your baby.